 McGill University values quality in the courses it offers its students.
 End-of-course evaluations provide valuable student feedback and are one of the ways that McGill works towards maintaining and improving the quality of courses and the student learning experience.
 Student involvement in this process is critical to enhance the general quality of teaching and learning.

-All McGill courses with five or more students must be evaluated and students may be allowed access to the results of the numeric portions of course evaluations, provided the instructor grants permission.
+All McGill courses with five or more students must be evaluated and students may be allowed access to the results of the numeric portions of course evaluations, provided the instructor has not objected to access and an adequate response rate has been received.
 We encourage all instructors to complete the online permission form to grant permission to disseminate the numeric results of their course evaluations to students.

 Quick facts: Did you know? …

 - There are more than 5,000 unique courses evaluated every year.